Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Subsets of Polish Spaces

 Now assume that $\lim a \notin A$.
 Then, since $a$ is a fast Cauchy sequence and $\defineds{(g\ a)}$, by continuity of $g$ we have

 Define a sequence $b : \dN \to X$ by $b\ n = a\ n$ for $n < m$ and $b\ n = a\ m$ otherwise.
 Then $b$ is a fast Cauchy sequence with limit $a\ m$ and $(g\ b)$ is defined.
 But then $(a\ m) \notin A$, contradicting the assumption that $a$ is a sequence taking values in $A$. \end{proof} \begin{rem} Note that the other direction, i.e., every complete set is closed, is not true constructively.
-For example, in the space of natural numbers with the discrete topology, every subset is complete, but the complement of the Halting set is not closed. \end{rem}
+For example, in the space of natural numbers with the discrete topology, every subset is complete, but the Halting set is not closed. \end{rem}

-The last property that we need on metric spaces is that they are separable, i.e., that there exists a countable dense subsequence. \begin{defi}[\coqref{dense}{/formalization/Hyperspace/MetricSubsets.v}{18}] A subset $A :\subseteq X$ is defined to be \emph{dense} in $X$ by
+The last property of metric spaces we need is separability, i.e., that there exists a countable dense subset. \begin{defi}[\coqref{dense}{/formalization/Hyperspace/MetricSubsets.v}{18}] A subset $A :\subseteq X$ is defined to be \emph{dense} in $X$ by

 In general, we call a type $Y$ \emph{enumerable} if there exists a map $f: \dN \to Y$ which is classically surjective, i.e., $\lall{y : Y} \csome{n : \dN} f\ n = y$.
 Thus, we define the space to be \emph{separable} by